Be cyber secure: Do’s and don’ts for your family

 Advice for helping protect yourself and your family from cyber threats

 ODDS ARE YOU WOULDN’T DISCLOSE personal details, like when you’re planning to go on vacation and leave your house empty, to a random stranger on the street.
-But many people happily post that sort of information on their social feeds for millions of people to find— and if you’re not divulging your family’s schedule (and secrets) online, your teens just might be.
+But many people happily post that sort of information on their social feeds for anyone to see — and if you aren’t divulging your family’s schedule (and secrets) online, your teens just might be.
 Review the following do’s and don’ts to help you and your family stay safe in today’s super-connected world.

-Children don’t understand the risks of the online world.
+Children may not understand the risks of the online world.
 It’s up to parents to teach them the dangers of sharing photos and personal information.